Heading away on a ski trip? Whether you're a teacher, pupil, or parent, make sure you know exactly what you'll need to pack with our handy guide!

 Again, just because it is cold, people can forget how easy it is to become dehydrated on the slopes.

 If you're a teacher leading the group, make sure that everyone takes a bottle of water out with them and drinks regularly.
-There are usually places on the mountains where reusable bottles can be refilled for free.
+There are usually places on the resorts where reusable bottles can be refilled for free.